 Lucky Goldstar (LG)

 LG had a beautiful entrance with 280 OLED Signature TV screens, which together showed a large show.
 Thanks to the OLED technology from LG, it’s possible to bend these screens and there are also TVs that can be rolled up after you have finished watching TV and then disappears in a box which also serves as a soundbar .

 LG also launched a new phone, the LG G8X ThinQ, during the exhibition.
 This is a phone that you can expand with a cover that has 2 extra screens.
 Extra handy for the large multitasker and so there are also many applications where this would be useful and a different approach than what we see with the Samsung Fold.

 I had never heard of the company Walabot, but what they showed at the IFA was very interesting and I also had a nice conversation with them.
 In the past they were at the IFA with a device that can detect pipes through walls.
 This year a device that can detect people by making a 3D dotted model and by means of logic can see if someone is lying on the ground after a fall.

 Consider a use case such as: elderly people who live alone and don’t have their personal alarm with them, but suddenly fall and therefore nobody can warn…

 But this can also be useful for me.
 I live alone and have heart problems that sometimes make me pass out.
 I don’t like a personal alert system and it’s not effective for me.
 What if I pass out at home and can’t warn anyone?
 Walabot’s technology could be a perfect interpretation of these usecases!

-At the moment the Walabot Home is only available in America, but they expect to expand to Europe in 2 months.
+At the moment the Walabot Home is only available in America.

 Day 3 – Sunday